The last Klezmer of Galicia will always play himself

 – I remember, after a concert in Copenhagen, a lady approached Leopold and pointed her finger at me asking him what I was doing in his band because I’m goy and in addition called Cygan what in Polish mean the Gypsy.
 Leopold replied that I just was.
 And so I’m still today.
 He hired me to write a book about himself.

-Jacek Cygan sometimes sat up late at the table with Mr. Leopold and sipped the Paschal Slivovitz, listening to his story. -Leopold’s tales are true soul music – says the biographer, who is a well known songwriter.
+Jacek Cygan sometimes sat up late at the table with Mr. Leopold and sipped the Paschal Slivovitz, listening to his story. -Leopold’s tales are true soul music – says the biographer, who is a well known songwriter in Poland.

 -It was my confession, and I’m glad I found a confessor like Jacenka.
 These memories could not go with smoke, because just enough that my nation went with smoke – explains the Last Klezmer of Galicia.

 Thanks to this confession we are wandering around Kozłowski’s life.
 First we get to Przemyśl, near Lviv, where Leopold was born.
 We see him urging his classmates to go with him to the parish priest’s office.
 The elephants had to repent, because the organist had all measured a solid spell.
-But it did not stop Leopold.
+But this didnt stop Leopold.

 -Although we suck ass, let’s go to the spoils.

 Like a precious grandmother’s brooch, Cygan gags the memories of the first love of his hero.
-We see him walking a few meters behind him, carrying his schoolgirl back to school to give her an understanding of her affection.
+We see him walking a few meters behind, carrying his schoolgirl back to school to give her an understanding of his affection.

 Suddenly, this wonderful time breaks the outbreak of World War II.
 Leopold’s father is shot.
 He and his mother and brother go to the Forced Labor Camp in Jatkok.
 Quickly realizes that the only pass to live in the camp will be for him and his family music.
 He tries to convince the SS men at all costs that he is valuable to them.
 Humiliated playing them during their wild orgy.

-Have you ever wondered what tortured survived princess living in medieval castles?
-I don’t mean dangers associated with storing in the alcoves.
+Have you ever wondered what tortures survived princess living in medieval castles?
+I don’t mean dangers associated with storing secret lovers in the alcoves.
 These tortures were associated primarily with the outfit.

 – If someone doesn’t dance old dance in costume of the era, really can’t imagine how should looks steps of this dance.
 It’s like dancing flamenco without shoes – Romana Agnel has enlightened me and then led to her garderobe.
 The number of petticoats, corsets, bake hair, lace, cuffs and other items of clothing, the names of which I wasn’t even able to remember, made me dizzy.
 How can you work out what to what?
 Which petticoat put first?
 Helpful was Mrs. Dorothy Dylska.First he offered me the Baroque dress.
 She put me on the hip a strange design with wires perhaps a little reminiscent of medieval chastity belt.
 Seeing my disgusted face, he explained that the idea is to well planned dress.
 Then petticoats, one, two, three … I began to bond corset.
 I had the impression that for a moment I stop breathing.
 Squeezed in the “cocoon”, I tried to repeat the movements of the workshops.
 It was hard.